 This transcript has been edited for clarity.

-If you ask me [which novel] is the greatest ever written, I think it's "Anna Karenina."
-I think that it's a miracle of a novel — every word of it is miraculously beautiful.
+If you ask me what is the greatest novel ever written, I think it's "Anna Karenina."
+I strongly think it's a miracle of a novel.
+Every word of it is miraculously beautiful.

 The first sentence is astounding.
-It's almost the peoples wisdom in the streets of Russia: "all happy families are alike, but all unhappy families are different in their unhappiness" is one of the most memorable openings of a novel.
-I first read that in Turkish in 1971, [when] I was nineteen.
+It's almost people's wisdom in the streets of Russia.
+"All happy families are alike, but all unhappy families are different in their unhappiness" is one of the most memorable openings of a novel.
+I first read that in Turkish in 1971 when I was nineteen.

-I had a picture [of Tolstoy] on my wall when I began to write my first book two or three years later.
+I had a picture of [Tolstoy] on my wall when I began to write my first book two or three years later.
 Emulate is not a word, but I continue to admire him.
-You don't have to write much, but [writing] one good book — or two good books — will save your life.
+You don't have to write much, but you have to write that one good book or two good books and it will save your life.